Charles E. F. Millard: Tenure at PBGC

-Public Sector
+Public sector

-Under Rudolph Giuliani, Millard served as president and chief executive officer of the New York City Economic Development Corporation and Chairman of the New York City Industrial Development Agency.
-In that role, he concluded numerous negotiations and transactions that led to the redevelopment of 42nd Street and Times Square.
+From 1995 through 1999, under Mayor Rudolph Giuliani, Millard served as president and chief executive officer of the New York City Economic Development Corporation and Chairman of the New York City Industrial Development Agency.
+In that role, he concluded the relationship with numerous negotiations and transactions that led to the redevelopment of 42nd Street and Times Square.
 His work included negotiations with Reuters, Conde Nast headquarters tower, the New Amsterdam Theater, and numerous other sites up and down 42nd Street and Times Square.

+In that role, he was the leader of the city's then-nascent tech sector known as "Silicon Alley".
+He was on the board of the city's successful venture capital fund (the Discovery Fund) and started two venture capital conferences.
+He was known as the "godfather of Silicon Alley".

-He was responsible for negotiations with some of the city's largest employers, including Merrill Lynch and AIG, to keep thousands of jobs in New York City.
-As President of the EDC, he was also the landlord for Fulton Fish Market, South Street Seaport and 10 million square feet of occupied real estate.
+He was responsible for negotiations with some of the city's largest employers including Merrill Lynch and AIG, to keep thousands of jobs in New York City.

+As President of the EDC, he was also the landlord for multiple infrastructure facilities including the Howland Hook container port, Hunts Point Market, Fulton Fish Market, South Street Seaport and 10 million square feet of occupied real estate.
+He also privatized the then-city-owned United Nations Hotel.

 He reorganized the agency and created a system of performance reviews that resulted in numerous categories of improvement.
-He also privatized the then-city-owned United Nations Hotel.

-Millard was twice elected to the New York City Council.
+He was twice elected to the New York City Council.
 He was the first Republican elected Councilman from Manhattan in 25 years.
 In that role he drafted the original legislation to eliminate pornography stores from many New York neighborhoods.

 Millard also ran unsuccessfully for Congress in 1994 against Representative Carolyn Maloney.

-In 1979–80, he worked as a VISTA volunteer in Crown Heights, Brooklyn, and in 1982–83, he served as Legislative Assistant for Foreign Affairs for Congresswoman Millicent Fenwick.
+In 1979–80, he worked as a VISTA volunteer in Crown Heights, Brooklyn, and in 1982–83, he served as Legislative Assistant for Foreign Affairs for legendaryCongresswoman Millicent Fenwick.

+After law school he worked for the leading Human Rights Group in Chile, the Vicaria de la Solidaridad, during the regime of dictator Augusto Pinochet.
+He authored a report demonstrating the effectiveness of American human rights policies in reducing torture and other abuses by the government.
+In subsequent years, he published numerous Op Ed articles in opposition to the Pinochet administration's violations of human rights.